Clearing is how we fill any places we still have on our courses. It's an ideal way for you to find another course.

 What is Clearing?

 Clearing runs from early July and helps prospective students without confirmation of their firm or insurance choices, and those who apply late, to find courses where places are still available.
-There are a number of reasons why you may wish to use Clearing:

 - You may not have achieved the exam results you needed to take up a conditional offer of a place on a course and have been rejected by your firm and insurance institutions